- Basis and Purpose of the Policy

 5.6 Mount Temple is Spiritual

-● A spirit of independence of thought and action; coupled with an appreciation of
+- a spirit of independence of thought and action, coupled with an appreciation of interdependence and mutuality.

-● Enabling students to explore, understand and appreciate the spiritual dimensions of
+- enabling students to explore, understand and appreciate the spiritual dimensions of life

 5.7 Mount Temple is Innovative, Critical and Creative